arashzitaly/K-Means-Clusterin-Facility-Location-Problem/README.md

 # K-Means-Clustering-Facility-Location-Problem
 K-Means clustering using Sequential and Parallel methods.
 ## Note
-The more prcise and complete report of impleming and development of the project is in the file K-means-report.
+The more accurate and complete report of impleming and development of the project is in the file K-means-report.

 # Abstract
 In this report, the solution of facility location problem using K-means clustering approach